-- Behavioral changes that begin by evaluating your current habits and lifestyle and understanding the factors may have contributed to your obesity.
+- Behavioral changes that begin by evaluating your current habits and lifestyle and understanding the factors that may have contributed to your obesity.
 Modifying these behaviors can be easier with the help of a counselor and/or obesity support groups.

 - Dietary changes such as calorie reduction, eating more fruits and vegetables, lowering sugar and carbohydrate intake, or considering meal replacement options.
 Our nutritional counselor can help you develop new dietary habits that work for you.

 - Lifestyle changes that include increased activity levels as well as exercising regularly.
-Small changes like parking the car further away from a store entrance or taking the stairs rather than the elevator can add up to burning more calories.
+Small changes like parking the car farther away from a store entrance or taking the stairs rather than the elevator can add up to burning more calories.

 - Prescription weight loss medication may be recommended by your doctor to supplement the dietary, lifestyle and behavioral changes you’re making.